fbpx

 Alabama is a curious state.
 Tucked in the south near Louisiana and New Orleans, its history and landscape is at once both a household name and a complete and hidden mystery.
 The state has more biodiversity than the rest of the US, a ridiculously beautiful soft sand coastline and record-breaking, world leading developments in sustainable beach travel.

 That’s the secret side.
 What people are more likely to have heard about, particularly those not from the US, is the uglier, more brutal response by the state in response to the Civil Rights Movement.
+In fact, you can discover exactly what Alabama is known for here.

 Or as many Americans I know would put it, “I’ll never go to Alabama, it’s far too racist.”